RaduB20/LiDAR_object_detection/README.md

 # 3D Point Cloud Vehicle Detection and Tracking

-This project demonstrates a complete pipeline for detecting and tracking vehicles from 3D point cloud data (LiDAR scans).
+This project demonstrates a complete pipeline for detecting and tracking vehicles from 3D point cloud data (LiDAR scans) obtained on a highway.
 The analysis is broken into two parts: first, identifying vehicles in a single static frame, and second, tracking those vehicles across a sequence of 300+ frames.

 **Key Technologies & Concepts Demonstrated**